 What happens if I decide not to use my LISA to buy a home or for retirement?

 Good question.
 Although the LISA is designed for you to save for your first home or later life and retirement from age 60, you can still cash it in for other reasons.
 However, in most cases this would incur a 25% government charge, applied to the whole amount of your withdrawal.

-This effectively returns the government bonus to them, and includes any growth or other bonuses received on that money, plus a small penalty for the withdrawal.
+This effectively returns the government bonus to them, and includes any growth or other bonuses received on that money.
 If you do wish to make withdrawals, then we recommend you read the Lifetime ISA Important Information for further information.